United Faculty of Theology

 Closure of the United Faculty of Theology

 The United Faculty of Theology (UFT) was a College of the University of Divinity.
-The UFT concluded operations in December 2014.
+The UFT concluded operations in December 2014 and the final students to complete awards through the UFT graduated from the University in March 2015.
 The official announcement concerning its closure may be read here.

 Former students or graduates of the UFT seeking a record of their studies can find information on this website about how to obtain an academic transcript or other academic documents, and can contact Rose Allinson in the Office of the Vice-Chancellor ((03) 9853 3177).

 The United Faculty of Theology (UFT) was an informal association of member institutions, in 2014 comprised of:

 - Jesuit Theological College of the Society of Jesus incorporated in Victoria

 - Trinity College Theological School (Anglican Province of Victoria)